irlnathan/s-assoc-docs/associations2.md

 }  ]
 ```

-Next I'll create two instance of the lead `model` with the names "Thomas Edison" and
+Next I'll create two instance of the Lead `model` with the names "Thomas Edison" and
 "Hero Protagonist" using the blueprint shortcut routes.
-Like the sails `model` I now have two instances of the lead `model`:
+Like the sails `model` I now have two instances of the Lead `model`:

 Lead model||
 | id  | name|